 LSWLF Program Application

-The deadline for filing an application for the NYS Social Worker Loan Forgiveness Web Application is March 1, 2018.
+The deadline for filing an application for submitting the NYS Licensed Social Worker Loan Forgiveness Web Application is February 18, 2019.

 The number of awards paid under this Program is limited to available funding; a recipient is not guaranteed a payment in each following year, however, priority is given to prior recipients seeking payment.